What's a Low Deposit Fee?

-1. We will calculate the total LDF payable based on the total LVR and loan amount.
+1. We’ll calculate the total LDF payable based on the total LVR and loan amount, then

-2. We will then deduct the original LDF already paid from the new LDF payable.
+2. We’ll deduct the original LDF already paid from the new LDF payable.

-Please note: Where your client is at the point of construction and the internal refinanced loan has an LVR less than or equal to 80%, we will not be able to refund the original LDF paid on the vacant land.
+Please note: Where your client is at the point of construction and the internal refinanced loan has an LVR less than or equal to 80%, we’ll not be able to refund the original LDF paid on the vacant land.

 How does a loss event occur and who is covered?

-If your client is unable to repay their loan and/or a default event occurs, and we (the lender) sustain a loss after the property is sold, then the Low Deposit Fee contributes to us (the lender) recovering some of the loss.
+If your client is unable to repay their loan and/or a default event occurs, and we (the lender) sustain a loss after the property is sold, then the LDF contributes to us (the lender) recovering some of the loss.
 We may seek to recover any loss or shortfall from your client and/or their guarantors.

-The difference between Low Deposit Fee and Mortgage Protection Insurance
+What's the difference between the LDF and Mortgage Protection Insurance?

-It is important not to confuse Low Deposit Fee with any Mortgage Protection Insurance.
-If your client defaults on their loan, Low Deposit Fee doesn’t provide your client, the borrower, with any protection even though they pay for it – it protects us, the lender.
+It’s important not to confuse LDF with any Mortgage Protection Insurance.
+If your client defaults on their loan, the LDF doesn’t provide your client, the borrower, with any protection.

-Low Deposit Fee is not refundable or transferable to another lender.
+LDF is not refundable or transferable to another lender.
 This means if your client were to repay their loan early, they’ll end their loan contract and obligations.
-Entering into a new loan contract may require a new Low Deposit Fee to be payable.
+Entering a new loan contract, either with us or another lender, may require a new LDF or LMI to be payable.

 Log in to Broker Portal